-Many research studies are focusing on the important question of which pregnant women are at greater risk of preterm labor.
-By identifying which women are at increased risk, health care providers can provide early interventions, treatments, and close monitoring of these pregnancies to try and reduce the chances that the infant will be born preterm.
+Currently, there is no definitive way to predict preterm labor or premature birth.
+Many research studies are focusing on this important issue.
+By identifying which women are at increased risk, health care providers may be able to provide early interventions, treatments, and close monitoring of these pregnancies to prevent preterm delivery or to improve health outcomes.

 As a preparation for birth, the cervix (the lower part of the uterus) naturally shortens late in pregnancy.
-However, having a prematurely shortened cervix, around the fourth or fifth month of pregnancy, increases the risk of delivering preterm.
+However, in some women, the cervix shortens prematurely, around the fourth or fifth month of pregnancy, increasing the risk for preterm delivery.

-To try to prevent preterm labor and birth, a doctor may place a stitch around the cervix to keep it closed.
-This procedure is called cervical cerclage (pronounced sair-KLAZH).
-NICHD research has found that, in women with a prior preterm birth who have a short cervix, cerclage may improve their prospects for normal birth.3
+To try to prevent preterm birth, a doctor may place a stitch around the cervix to keep it closed.
+This procedure is called cervical cerclage (pronounced sair-KLAZH

 - Denney, J. M., Culhane, J. F., & Goldenberg, R. L. (2008, November 5).
 Prevention of preterm birth.
 Women's Health, 4, 625–638.
 Retrieved April 17, 2012, from http://www.medscape.com/viewarticle/582761_10 [top]